This guide was last updated 12 May 2023

 Helping a busy client to complete the mortgage application, preparing all the documentation and liaising with the lender, valuer, estate agent and solicitor to ensure deadlines are hit is a time consuming process and this is all part of the brokers service.

-The days of a broker simply looking down a list of products, pointing at the cheapest and pocketing the inflated commissions are thankfully long gone.
-As mortgage criteria toughens, professional mortgage advisers who provide down-to-earth advice and a proper relationship-based service are, and always will be, in demand.
+At Coreco we pride ourselves on our professional service.
+The days of a broker simply looking down a list of products, pointing at the cheapest, and pocketing the commissions are thankfully long gone.
+As mortgage criteria toughen and regulations are tightened, qualified, reliable, and respected mortgage advisers who provide genuine advice and proper relationship-based services are, and always will be, in demand.

 Don’t just take our word for it, check out our testimonials from hundreds of happy clients.

 Give us a call on 020 7220 5110 or fill out the form below to arrange a no-obligation chat!
 If you need any additional help please do ask and we will make sure we are able to accommodate your needs.